AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Linked Theory for Turn of the Golden witch.md

 Then, when anyone tries to doubt [[Characters/Rosa\|Rosa]] herself, her defense is "I can't be the bad guy cause I haven't shot you yet".
 What a queen.
-To be fair she isn't a murderer and probably has no intention to use the rifle unless absolutely forced to, but she needs to act tough and play along because it's her best shot at keeping herself and [[Characters/Maria\|Maria]] safe.
+To be fair it's possible she isn't a murderer and probably has no intention to use the rifle unless absolutely forced to, but she needs to act tough and play along because it's her best shot at keeping herself and [[Characters/Maria\|Maria]] safe.

 ![Pasted image 20250810154821.png](/img/user/Attachments/Pasted%20image%2020250810154821.png)